swch/slate/source/includes/_session.md

-# Cardholder authorization and Passwords
+# Passwords and Authorization

-## Get user credential grant
+## Authorize cardholder

 > Credential grants are very important for handing off responbility to a downstream client.
 The grants must be provisioned by a user that caan create grants (like a customer_agent), and the grant is one time use for 3 minutes.
 Grants are created when cardholders are created, and can be used as part of the authorize endpoint within the client by an agent (generally a cardholder_agent).